 Q3.
 Which of the following is the correct definition of foreign direct investment?

-This occurs when wealth is moved from the place of its creation to somewhere else.
+When wealth is moved from the place of its creation to somewhere else

 Q4.
 Which of the following is the correct description of the location of Chad?